zooniverse/Ubret/README.md

     Ubret.ToolLoader(["Table", "Histogram"], -> console.log 'Tools are loaded")

-Because that loading method is super slow there are three provided minified tool sets that can also be loaded.
+Because that loading method is super slow there are four provided minified tool sets that can also be loaded.

     Ubret.ToolsetLoader("galaxy_zoo", -> console.log 'Tools are loaded')